 What is Osteopathy?

-Osteopathy is a manual therapy designed to support and restore a person’s optimal function.
-It was developed in the late 19th century by Dr. Andrew Taylor Still, an American Physician.
+Osteopathy is a form of manual (hands-on) medicine based on the above principle of structure-function inter-relationship.
+It was developed in the late 19th century by Dr Andrew Taylor Still, an American Physician.
+Osteopathy: